Description

 Risk and Exploitability

-The CVSS score is not publicly available, and the EPSS score is not listed, indicating low current exploitation probability.
-There are no known public exploits and the vulnerability is not included in the CISA KEV catalog.
+The CVSS score of 7.1 indicates high severity, and the EPSS score of < 1% signifies a very low probability of exploitation.
+There are no known public exploits and the vulnerability is not listed in the CISA KEV catalog.
 The likely attack vector involves manually connecting a crafted USB audio device to trigger the out‑of‑bounds read, which would result in a kernel fault or an information leak.
 Because the read is confined to kernel memory, remote code execution is not directly achievable without additional privilege‑escalation techniques.

 Remediation